KamilSJaron/genomic-features-of-parthenogenetic-animals/README.md

 - [GenomeScope](https://github.com/schatzlab/genomescope) `v2 dev` - genome profiling from kmer spectra of sequencing reads.
 Estimate of genome size, heterozygosity and repetitive content.
 - [smudgeplot](https://github.com/tbenavi1/smudgeplot) `v0.1.3` - Estimation of ploidy and heterozygosity structure, helps in interpretation of GenomeScope kmer spectra.
-- [KAT](https://github.com/TGAC/KAT) `2.4.1` - Kmer spectra analysis in context of genome assembly.
-Resolving how much are individual haplotypes collapsed in the assembly.
 - [MUMmer](https://github.com/mummer4/mummer/blob/master/MANUAL.md) `v4.0.0beta2` - Genome self-alignment.
 Evaluation of genome structure.
 - [dnaPipeTE](https://github.com/clemgoub/dnaPipeTE) `v1.2` - Evaluation of repetitive content using sequencing reads.
 - [BUSCO](https://busco.ezlab.org/) `v3` - Benchmarking using single copy orthologs.
 Evaluation of unusual conserved gene content.
 - [MCScanX](http://chibba.pgml.uga.edu/mcscan2/) `untagged version` released 28.3.2013 - Collinearity and palindrome analysis.
 Evaluation of abundance of palindromes in asexual genomes.
+- [hgt](https://github.com/reubwn/hgt) the latest commit `917ce74` - Analysis of horizontal gene transfer.
+- [KAT](https://github.com/TGAC/KAT) `2.4.1` - Kmer spectra analysis in context of genome assembly.
+Resolving how much are individual haplotypes collapsed in the assembly. (performed, but the analysis was not used for any interpretation in the manuscript)

 ## Sample labels